By Rob Marshall

-of "little" people to believe that, even
+of "little" people to believe that, even though the odds

-happened to be at the right place at the right time.
-But are
+to be at the right place at the right time.
+But are there things

 Build Your Confidence - Face The Daily Challenges